GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/2_method.typ

 Although we have generated different datasets, the format used in the majority was the Short-Term Fourier Transform.
 Thus, the #acr("STFT") is computed from the complete up-sampled simulated signal captured by each of the four microphones.
 For this, we employ a Hann window of length 2048, with a 50% overlap.
-We also apply band-pass filtering, removing frequencies lower than 100Hz and higher than 48kHz.
+We also apply band-pass filtering, removing frequencies below 100Hz and above 8kHz.
 The consequent #acr("STFT") counts 337 frequency bins.

 *Audio chunking.*